A travelling Midway comes to Avonlea and Davey falls under the spell of the beautiful mermaid, Melusina.

 With: David Hemblen as Lemual Snibb and Kyle Labine as Davey Keith

 Time Frame: Fall 1911

-'Snibb's World Renowned Travelling Midway' arrives in Avonlea and Davy becomes infatuated by the mermaid Melusina.
-Donny makes fun of Davy for his bewitchment and yet becomes interested in the Midway assistant Trissy (who happens to be the mermaid of Davy's affections).
+'Snibb's World Renowned Travelling Midway' arrives in Avonlea and Davey becomes infatuated by the mermaid Melusina.
+Donny makes fun of Davey for his bewitchment and yet becomes interested in the Midway assistant Trissy (who happens to be the mermaid of Davey's affections).

-Davy is caught sneaking around the Midway, but insists on returning to see Melusina.
-It's funny how Davy yells out the window at Becky later that night, telling her that he's going back to the Midway.
+Davey is caught sneaking around the Midway, but insists on returning to see Melusina.
+It's funny how Davey yells out the window at Becky later that night, telling her that he's going back to the Midway.
 You would think he would have waken up the entire household, informing them of his scheme!

 In one of the most unbelievable scenes, Hetty slowly swings at Goliath with her umbrella and drops him to the ground.
 I actually like a lot of the tongue in cheek humor of this episode, but it's too much to ask to believe that Hetty could actually lay a wrestler out flat cold with her umbrella.
 This was the same guy that slammed Donny with an airplane spin maneuver.

 After the ordeal with the Midway carnies, Hetty and Davey go to the lighthouse for a really pointless conversation.
 There is no clear explanation why they are at the lighthouse, except it gives Hetty another ridiculous reason to act completely out of character.